 This HSI model is applicable to larger juvenile/sub-adult brown shrimp (median TL = 72 mm) that occur in deeper parts of the estuarine basins primarily between April and July.
-The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$, where SI_1 is the water quality suitability index and SI_2 is the structural habitat suitability index.
-The water quality SI is based on the GLMM-Gaussian model, which is depicted in Figure 32, and uses average salinity and water temperature from April through July as model input.
+The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$ , where $SI_1$ is the water quality suitability index and $SI_2$ is the structural habitat suitability index.
+The water quality SI is based on the GLMM-Gaussian model, which is represented by the equation below and depicted in Figure 32, and uses average salinity and water temperature from April through July as model input.
 The structural habitat SI is shown in Figure 28.